Hannibal Directive: Controversy within the IDF

-Incidents where the directive was invoked
+Incidents where the directive was invoked or alleged to be invoked

 Shebaa farms (2000)

-The Hannibal Directive was invoked in October 2000 after the Hezbollah capture of three Israeli soldiers in the Israeli-occupied Shebaa Farms area.
+The Hannibal Directive was invoked in October 2000 after the Hezbollah capture of three Israeli soldiers in the Israeli-occupied Shebaa Farms (Har Dov) area.
 An Israeli border patrol was attacked by a Hezbollah squad with rockets and automatic fire.
 St.-Sgt.
 Adi Avitan, St.-Sgt.
 Benyamin Avraham and St.-Sgt.
 Omar Sawaid were captured and brought over the ceasefire line into Lebanon by their captors.
 When the abduction was discovered, the Northern Command ordered a "Hannibal situation".
 Israeli attack helicopters fired at 26 moving vehicles in the area since they assumed that the abducted soldiers were transported in one of them.
+Yossi Rephaeloff, the commanding officer who invoked the Hannibal procedure, was asked if it did not occur to him that by firing at the cars he might also kill the abducted soldiers.
+He answered that when he saw the jeep, he realized that they were no longer alive.

 Kerem Shalom crossing (2006)

 Tank gunner Cpl.
 Gilad Shalit was captured by Hamas in a cross-border raid from Gaza 25 June 2006.
 Two IDF soldiers were killed in the attack and another two were wounded.
 Shalit was held for five years, before being exchanged for 1,027 Palestinian prisoners held in Israeli jails, which was the highest number released for a single Israeli prisoner.
-According to the Israeli commission of inquiry, headed by Giora Eiland, the Hannibal directive was declared more than an hour after the capture.
-By that time, Shalit and his captors were already well inside the Gaza strip.
+According to the Israeli commission of inquiry, headed by Giora Eiland, the Hannibal Directive was declared more than an hour after the capture.
+By that time, Shalit and his captors were already well inside the Gaza Strip.
 The declaration of Hannibal therefore had few practical consequences.

 Ayta ash-Shaab (2006)

 On 12 July 2006, two Israeli soldiers, Ehud Goldwasser and Eldad Regev, were captured by Hezbollah in an ambush, in which three other soldiers were killed.
-The Hannibal directive was invoked and a force consisting of tanks and Armored Personnel Carriers was sent across the border to capture a Hezbollah post and block the exit routes out of the town of Ayta ash-Sha’b.
-A Merkava II main battle tank however ran over a powerful explosive charge and was totally destroyed and its four crewmen killed.
+The Hannibal directive was invoked and a force consisting of tanks and armored personnel carriers was sent across the border to capture a Hezbollah post and block the exit routes out of the town of Ayta ash-Sha’b.
+A Merkava II main battle tank ran over a powerful explosive charge and was totally destroyed and its four crew killed.
 The rescue mission was therefore aborted.
 An eighth IDF soldier was killed trying to retrieve the bodies of the tank crew.
 The Hannibal directive triggered instant aerial surveillance and airstrikes inside Lebanon to limit Hezbollah's ability to move the soldiers it had seized.
 "If we had found them, we would have hit them, even if it meant killing the soldiers," a senior Israeli official said.
 The bodies of the two soldiers were returned in an exchange with Hezbollah in July 2008.